The Magic of Eating Together

 Nothing kills the vibe at the dinner table like everyone staring at their screens.
 Make a rule to keep phones away and focus on the people and the meal in front of you.

-Be Open to New Faces
+Be Open to Random Encounters

-Final Thoughts: Make Every Meal an Opportunity for Connection
+Final Thoughts: Make Every Meal an Opportunity

-By Christine Giraud April 15, 2025
+By Christine Giraud June 26, 2025

 Show More